sierdzio/spdr/README.txt

 Copyright (C) 2014  Tomasz Siekierda
 Project’s GIT repo: https://github.com/sierdzio/spdr

-Spdr is be a tool for merging (intelligent syncing) of folders, for example when copying large collection of files between computers.
+Spdr is a tool for merging (intelligent syncing) of folders, for example when copying large collection of files between computers.
 It detects what changes have been made and tries to bring the output directory up to date.

 Core functionality is located in a standalone library: libspdr.
-On top of that library, Spdr provides a Command Line application, as well as a GUI (using Qt Widgets.
+On top of that library, Spdr provides a Command Line application, as well as a GUI (using Qt Widgets).

 Spdr offers two major features:
- - importing a directory (detailed description - to be added later)
+ - importing a directory (\ref importOverview "detailed description")
  - synchronizing two directories (\ref synchronizationOverview "detailed description")

 Both operations share a host of common properties: input and output files need